selimonat/eyepy/README.md

 provides crucial information for assessing the quality of the data set.

+(1) Distribution of the calibration error:

-It shows a distribution of the calibration errors, and suggests which participants could be discarded based on the calibration error.
+The figure shows which participants could be discarded based on their calibration error.
+It is common to use an average threshold of .5 degrees.

+(2) Trial counts per conditions and participants:

+This is important to realize whether there are any missing trials that could generate an unbalanced dataset.

 <img src="https://github.com/selimonat/eyepy/blob/master/doc/sanity_check01.png" width="400">

+(3) Space and time of fixations

-And second, it displays x, y and time information of each fixation point as scatter plots, which is useful to ensure the good quality of the dataset.
+scatter plots show x, y and time information of each fixation point, which is useful to ensure the good quality of the dataset.

 <img src="https://github.com/selimonat/eyepy/blob/master/doc/sanity_check02.png" width="400">